dnalexen/dnalexen.github.io/README.md

 You can have a look on the code on the [project's Github Repository](https://github.com/dnalexen/ai_water_meter_reading).

 #### 4- Defect Prediction on Production Lines
-Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-#### 5- News analysis
+#### 5- News Aggregator
-Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github

-#### 6- Real Estate Price Prediction
-Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github
+The objective of the project is to predict the category to which an article belongs to given its headline.The notebook is available at [NBviewer]
+The notebook is available at (https://nbviewer.jupyter.org/) or on the [project's Github Repository](https://github.com/dnalexen/News-Aggregator).

-#### 7- Weather forecast
+#### 6- Weather Forecast
-Brief explanation of the project and the algorithm used - add link nbviewer(https://nbviewer.jupyter.org/) and github
+The objective of the project is to predict the weather of the city of San Francisco!
+In the first step, we would predict the temperature, knowing the information of the past days.
+The notebook is available at (https://nbviewer.jupyter.org/) or on the [project's Github Repository](https://github.com/dnalexen/Weather-Forecast).